 And by “everyone” I mean parents.
-Not Ukrainians.
+Not Syrian refugees.
 Calm down.

 Most of the last year has seen me as a single father.
 My partner conducted and directed concerts across the country, and that meant many weekends away.

-I’ve been stuck, un-showered, with a double-stroller and the stinking feeling that everyone else is having more fun than I am.
+I’ve been stuck, un-showered, with a double-stroller and the sinking feeling that everyone else is having more fun than I am.

 So I occasionally set myself up for bitter annoyance by trying to create a solo (with kids) “ideal Saturday morning.”

 Let’s go to Tribeca and play amidst the elite.

 I pushed the boys to a popular playground on the Hudson River.
 I cajoled Ellison into the stroller for the twenty minute trip (instead of walking and rendering it a 40 minute trip) so I’m able to speed along the river park…scrolling my Facebook feed.